obokhove/FDnumerics2024/FEM/readme.md

 - Under "File" in menu click open and find that file "output.pvd" (click okay).
 - Choose u1 or u2 and then click "Apply"
 - Add axis labels, in colorbar set ranges.
+- To plot the difference, etc: ask ChatGPT e.g.